 At the end of the semester (during Week 16) you will take a Final Exam.
-The exam consists of three questions, one for each of the major learning outcomes of the course (see the Course Syllabus).
+The exam consists of three questions, one for each of the major learning outcomes of the course (page one, above).
 Answers are in short essay format (approximately 75-150 words for each question).
 You will have two hours to complete the exam (disability accommodations will be factored in).
-You get only one attempt.
-The exam is scheduled for Monday, May 6 from 2:45 - 4:45 p.m. in CRDN Room DM-29.
-There may be an option to take the exam online during the same time period.
-Please advise me of which option you will choose.
+You get one attempt.
+The link to the exam becomes available Monday, May 6 at 2:45 p.m. and stays open until Tuesday, May 7 at 2:45 p.m.
+You must take the exam (make your two-hour attempt) during this time period (the 'exam window').

 NOTE: It is mandatory that you take your final exam.
-Students who don't take the final exam get an automatic D in the course (or lower, depending on your score in the class), regardless of how well you do in the rest of the grading categories.
+Students who don't take the final exam get an automatic D in the course (or lower, depending on your performance), regardless of how well you do in the rest of the grading categories.